 Brush up on Florida's rich history and cultural diversity in the many museums and centers around town or take the kids to swim with the dolphins, on a walk through a rainforest, or to a laser light spectacle of the universe.
 This guide gives you everything you need to elevate your afternoons, weekends and vacations with the Miami arts and culture scene.

 - Bakehouse Art Complex

 - The Margulies Collection at the Warehouse

-- Museum of Contemporary Art (MOCA) at North Miami
+- Museum of Contemporary Art North Miami

 - The Patricia and Philip Frost Art Museum